Admiral1172/Form-Validation/README.md

 - To get files simply hit Clone/Download
 - Once files are cloned or downloaded open them
-- open HTML in a browser or open script.js to view/edit.
+- Open HTML in a browser or open script.js to view/edit.